-Any person who engages in conduct prohibited by this policy may be ejected from school property.
-The person is also subject to being denied admission to school events or meetings for up to one calendar year.
+Any person who engages in conduct prohibited by this policy may be ejected from or denied admission to school property in accordance with State law.
+The person also may be subject to being denied admission to school athletic or extracurricular events for up to one calendar year in accordance with the procedures below.

-Procedures to Deny Future Admission to School Events or Meetings
+Procedures to Deny Future Admission to Athletic or Extracurricular School Events

-Before any person may be denied admission to school events or meetings as provided in this policy, the person has a right to a hearing before the Board.
+Before any person may be denied admission to athletic or extracurricular school events, the person has a right to a hearing before the Board.
 The Superintendent may refuse the person admission pending such hearing.
 The Superintendent or designee must provide the person with a hearing notice, delivered or sent by certified mail with return receipt requested, at least 10 days before the Board hearing date.
 The hearing notice must contain:

-1. The date, time, and place of the Board hearing,

-- 2. A description of the prohibited conduct, - 3.
+- 1. The date, time, and place of the Board hearing, - 2.
+A description of the prohibited conduct, - 3.
 The proposed time period that admission to school events will be denied, and - 4.
 Instructions on how to waive a hearing.